emacsmirror/multistate/README.md

 The first function `multistate-<name>-state` will switch state to `<name>`, the second function `multistate-<name>-state-p` will test if current state is `<name>`.

-If function `multistate-<name>-state` is run before enabling `multistate-mode`, state `<name>` would be set as a default state in new buffers (see `use-package` example at the end of the page).

 `multistate-<name>-state` has two optional arguments: `NO-EXIT-HOOK` and `NO-ENTER-HOOK`.
-These are intended for non-interactive use.
+These are intended for non-interactive use and will inhibit `multistate-<name>-state-enter-hook`, `multistate-<name>-state-exit-hook` and `multistate-change-state-hook`.

 ## Hooks ##